raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Keepalive Operation TLV {#keepalive}

-The Keepalive Operation TLV (SIGNALING-TYPE=1) performs two functions: to reset the keepalive timer for the session and to establish the values for the Session Timers.
+The Keepalive Operation TLV (DSOP-TYPE=1) performs two functions: to reset the keepalive timer for the session and to establish the values for the Session Timers.

 When sent by a client, it resets a session's keepalive timer, and at the same time requests what the Session Timer values should be from this point forward in the session.

-Once a Session Signalling session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
+Once a DSOP session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
 When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this session.

 It is not required that the Keepalive TLV be used in every session.
-While many Session Signaling operations
+While many DSOP
-(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived session, not all Session Signaling operations require a long-lived session, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.
+will be used in conjunction with a long-lived session state, not all DSOP operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.